angularsen/UnitsNet/README.md

 ### <a name="culture"></a>Culture and Localization

-The culture for abbreviations defaults to Thread.CurrentUICulture and falls back to US English if not defined.
+The culture for abbreviations defaults to Thread.CurrentCulture and falls back to US English if not defined.
 Thread.CurrentCulture affects number formatting unless a custom culture is specified.
 The relevant methods are:

 * ToString()
 * GetAbbreviation()